September (band): 1975–1979

-The band released their debut album, Zadnja avantura (The Last Adventure), at the beginning of 1976 through PGP-RTB record label.
-All the tracks on the album were written by Bončina, with the exception of "Ostavi trag" ("Leave a Mark"), which Bončina co-wrote with Time frontman Dado Topić.
-The album was praised by the critics and the band's jazz rock sound brought them large attention of the media.
+September released their debut album, Zadnja avantura (The Last Adventure), at the beginning of 1976 through PGP-RTB record label.
+All the tracks on the album were written by Bončina, with the exception of the ballad "Ostavi trag" ("Leave a Mark"), which Bončina co-wrote with Time frontman Dado Topić.
+The album was praised by the music critics and the band's jazz rock sound brought them large attention of the media.
 The band represented Yugoslavia on youth festivals in the Soviet Union, East Germany and on Cuba.
 On 7 May 1976 the band performed on a concert in Studio M in Novi Sad alongside Korni Grupa, Drago Mlinarec, Tomaž Domicelj and Time.
 The concert was a part of the celebration of the Radio Novi Sad show Randevu s muzikom (Rendezvous with Music) twentieth anniversary, and the recordings from the concert were published on the live album Randevu s muzikom.
 Two September songs were featured on the album, a cover of Srce song "Gvendolina" and "Zadnja avantura".
 On 16 June of the same year September performed on the BOOM Festival held in Pionir Hall in Belgrade.
 The recording of their song "Noč kradljivaca" ("The Night of Thieves") appeared on the various artists live album BOOM '76.
+During the same year, the band performed in the Ljubljana Drama Theatre's production of John Arden's Live Like Pigs, starring singer Neca Falk.

 At the end of 1977 Ugrin, Divjak and Novak left the band due to their obligations towards RTV Ljubljana Dance Orchestra.
-The new lineup of the band featured, besides Bončina, Asanović and Doblekar, guitarist Marijan Maliković (formerly of Kameleoni and Srce), bass guitarist Jadran Ogrin (formerly of Kameleoni) and drummer Nelfi Depangher (formerly of Kameleoni).
-On their live performances they were occasionally joined by guitarist Vedran Božić, formerly of Time.
+The new lineup of the band featured, besides Bončina, Asanović and Doblekar, guitarist Marijan Maliković (formerly of Kameleoni and Srce), bass guitarist Jadran Ogrin (formerly of Kameleoni) and drummer Nelfi Depangher (formerly of Faraoni).
+On their live performances they were occasionally joined by guitarist Vedran Božić (formerly of Time).
 At the beginning of 1978 the band performed in college campuses in the United States.
 In the United States the band recorded their second studio album.
 Domovina moja (My Homeland) was recorded in Seabird Recording Studio in Edgewater, Florida and produced by band members themselves.
 The album was released the following year through ZKP RTLJ record label.
 The songs for the album were written by Bončina and Asanović.
 Moja domovina brought less complex and more commercial sound than the band's previous release.
-With the introduction of guitar into the band's lineup, the sound had moved away from jazz and towards hard rock and funk influences, and several songs featured polyphonic singing.
+With the introduction of guitar into the band's lineup, the sound had moved away from jazz towards hard rock and funk influences, and several songs featured polyphonic singing.

 After the album release, the band started making plans for another United States tour, but unexpectedly decided to end their activity.
 They had their last concert in Zenica on 5 November 1979, in the lineup that featured Bončina, Asanović, Doblekar, guitarist Ante Mažuran, bass guitarist Dane Gančev and drummer Tone Dimnik.